Plan an upgrade

 --custom_overlay option with the filename when you

-package in GitHub contains many overlay files.
+package in GitHub contain many overlay files.
 These files contain common

 customizations to the default configuration.
 You can use these files as they